 Participants will be able to:

-Marjorie Weinstock, Ph.D. is the Lead, Military Families & CBT for Depression at the Center for Deployment Psychology (CDP) at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
-She joined the CDP in 2009 as a deployment behavioral health psychologist at the Naval Medical Center San Diego.
+Marjorie Weinstock, Ph.D. is a Senior Military Behavioral Health Psychologist at the Center for Deployment Psychology (CDP) at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
+She joined the CDP in 2009 as a Deployment Behavioral Health Psychologist at the Naval Medical Center San Diego.
 Prior to joining the CDP, Dr. Weinstock spent three years working for the Navy’s Fleet & Family Support Program, where she provided counseling services to military members and their families.

-Dr. Weinstock is a graduate of Emory University and received her doctorate in Counseling Psychology from the State University of New York-Buffalo.
+Dr. Weinstock is a graduate of Emory University and received her doctorate in Counseling Psychology from the University at Buffalo.
 She completed her internship at the Brockton, Massachusetts VA Medical Center and a two-year postdoctoral fellowship in clinical research and addictive disorders at the Brown University Training Consortium.